Who we are

-There are three reasons we may hold personal data from you:
+There are three reasons we may hold personal data from you on our systems:

-If you are 1 or 2 in the list above, then the minimum data we ask from you is;
+If you are 1 or 2 in the list above, then the personally identifiable data we ask from you is;

 To help understand our community we ask for, but do not require;